tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-_art_of_the_state.md

 {% endhighlight %}
 </dd>

-Python does offer other list methods, but the above should suffice, for now at least.
+Python does offer other list methods but the above should suffice, for now at least.
 Any decent Python reference should cover the others; failing that, there's always your favourite search engine.
 If you are looking to reorder list elements, there are the [`reverse()`](https://py.processing.org/reference/list_reverse.html) and alphanumerical [`sort()`](https://py.processing.org/reference/list_sort.html) methods.

-### ... challenge
+### Rainbow Sequence Task

 Blue out of order